sonyseng/json-caching-proxy/README.md

 ```

 #### Example - passing in a HAR object
-If you have a method of generating a HAR object.
-The proxy can load the HAR entries and hydrate the cache.
+If you have a method of generating a HAR object, the proxy can load the HAR entries and hydrate the cache.
 The proxy has a commandline
 utility for loading HAR files but you may want to load your own or modify the objects before passing them into the proxy.
 More info can be found
 here: [HAR 1.2 spec](http://www.softwareishard.com/blog/har-12-spec/)